VPNs and VPSs, networks and servers, it’s all that same internet stuff, especially when they’re both virtual and private, right? Well, no.

 Can I use a VPS as a VPN?

 No. A VPN (Virtual Private Network) and a VPS (Virtual Private Server) are two different technologies.
-VPNs will secure your activities online by making you invisible, while VPS is a server you can rent to host your servers.
+VPNs will secure your activities online by making you invisible, while VPS is a server you can rent to host your service.

 However, these two technologies can be combined and used together.
 You can use a VPN to secure your virtual private server.